datsoftlyngby/soft2019fall-bi-teaching-material/week41/info.md

 Announcements and general information is available through the [Moodle flow](https://cphbusiness.mrooms.net/course/view.php?id=3874).

 ### Focus this week
-We Block II on basic machine learning.
+We wrap up Block II on basic machine learning.
 Our focus for the week was multi-level class classification.

 ### Learning Objectives
 In this block, you will gain knowledge of classification models.
 You will be able to setup a basic machine learning model in Python, and in Azure Mcahine Learning Studio (example of MLaaS, ML as-a-Service).
 You will acquire competency to decide which classification model to select for a given business question.